-In line with the afore-mentioned, we expect decrease of net income in 2017, while in the remaining period we expect stable growth.
-Namely, we believe Sava Re will post net income in the amount of EUR 32.0m in 2017 and further growth of roughly CAGR 6.9% in the projected period.
-According to our model, Sava Re will meet ROE of 10.4% (+/- 0.5 p.p.) communicated in the strategy and we believe it will be more inclined to the upper limit.
-In the end of the projected period, we envisage ROE to go above 11%.
+In line with the afore-mentioned, we expect a decrease of net income in 2017, while in the remaining period we expect stable growth.
+Namely, we believe Sava Re will post net income in the amount of EUR 29.4m in 2017 and further growth of roughly 9.7% CAGR in the projected period.
+According to our model, Sava Re will meet ROE of 10.4% (+/- 0.5 p.p.) communicated in the strategy but we believe it will be more inclined to the lower limit.
+However, in the end of the projected period we envisage ROE to reach 11%.